Justin Chon

-Justin Jitae Chon (born May 29, 1981) is a Korean-American actor and filmmaker.
-He has directed three films, Gook (2017), Ms. Purple (2019), & Blue Bayou (2021).
+Justin Jitae Chon (born May 29, 1981) is a South Korean-American actor and filmmaker.
+He has directed three films, Gook (2017), Ms. Purple (2019), and Blue Bayou (2021).
 He is also known for portraying Eric Yorkie in The Twilight Saga film series.
 He is a member of the K-pop parody group Boys Generally Asian.

 Early life

 Chon was born in Garden Grove, California, and raised in Irvine, California, where he attended University High School.
 Chon is of Korean descent.
 His father, Sang Chon, was an actor in South Korea and later a shoe wholesales owner in Paramount, California.
 His mother is a pianist.
 He has a younger sister.

 Chon attended the University of Southern California (USC), where he majored in business.
 During college, he studied abroad at Yonsei University in Seoul, South Korea.

 Career

 Acting

 Chon started acting in 2005 in shows such as Jack & Bobby and Taki & Luci.
 He came to fame in 2006 when he played Peter Wu in the Disney Channel film Wendy Wu: Homecoming Warrior.
 He also played Tony Lee in the Nickelodeon sitcom Just Jordan.
 In 2008, he played Eric Yorkie in the film Twilight, based on the book by Stephenie Meyer.
 Chon reprised his role as Eric Yorkie in the Twilight sequel New Moon.
 He starred as the central character Jeff Chang, in the film 21 & Over in 2013.
 He also appeared in the independent film Innocent Blood that same year.

 In 2014, Chon appeared as a lead character in crime drama film Revenge of the Green Dragons, which was executive produced by Martin Scorsese.
 In 2015, Chon starred as Sid Park, the trouble-making main character influenced by rocker culture in the independent film Seoul Searching, directed by Benson Lee, which made its premiere at the 2015 Sundance Film Festival.

 Chon trained for over two years in the Meisner technique at the Baron Brown Studio in Santa Monica and guest starred in the Studio web series Joanne Brown Is Here with Hana Mae Lee and Joanne Baron in 2016.
-Chon also held a role in the Korean American comedy drama Dramaworld.
+Chon also held a role in the Korean-American comedy drama Dramaworld.
 In March 2017, he was cast as a series regular in the ABC crime drama Deception.

 Chon starred in the 2018 movie High Resolution with Ellie Bamber, directed by Jason Lester.
 The movie was based on the acclaimed novel Taipei by author Tao Lin.